alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 <!-- add template for rebuttal letter -->

-Thank the reviewers for valid points and begin your answer to such a point by, e.g.:
+Generally speaking, thank the editor and the reviewers for valid points and begin your answer to such a point by, e.g.:

 > We thank the reviewer for directing our attention to this important issue ...